-Saskatchewan Pension Plan

-Annuity Fund Compliance Report for the Period From_____to

-(date) (date) Guidelines Policy Complied % With Yes/No Permitted Inve stments ial and corporate bond issues, strips, mortgage backed securities, re permissible.
-Equities, options, futures, and other derivative .
-Constrain nts - Duration +/- 0.5 years of liability duration (annually) for the liability matching assets - Matching Present value of assets matches or exceeds present value of expected liability payments (annually) - Quality Min 'BBB' for government bonds Max 10% of market value in combined corporate bonds and mortgages Max 15% of market value of bond portfolio in 'BBB' Min 'A' rating for bonds of corporate issuers Min 'R-1' for short-term investments - Currency Risk Foreign debt issues and foreign pay securities not permitted - Private Placements Min 'A' rating for private placement issuers - Callable Bonds Callable bonds are not permitted, except for bonds containing a "doomsday" clause - Statutory Requirements Must meet requirements for eligible investments outlined in The Pension Benefits Act Must meet requirements for eligible investments outlined in the Income Tax Act Conflicts of Interest - Disclosure Conflicts of interest (if any) disclosed to the Chairperson of the Board CFA Institute Code of Ethics and Standards of Professional Conduct - Compliance CFA Institute Code of Ethics and Standards of Professional Conduct complied with Suppression of Terrorism - Compliance Compliance with federal suppression of terrorism regulations
+Saskatchewan Pension Plan Annuity Fund Compliance Report for the Period From to (date) (date) Policy Complied With Guidelines % Yes/No Permitted Investments - Per Section 3.
+Canada, provincial and corporate bond issues, strips, mortgage backed securities, and short-term investments are permissible.
+Equities, options, futures, and other derivative securities are not permissible.
+Constraints - Duration +/- 0.5 years of liability duration (annually) for the liability matching assets - Matching Present value of assets matches or exceeds present value of expected liability payments (annually) - Quality Min 'BBB' for government bonds Max 10% of market value in combined corporate bonds and mortgages Max 15% of market value of bond portfolio in 'BBB' Min 'A' rating for bonds of corporate issuers Min 'R-1' for short-term investments - Currency Risk Foreign debt issues and foreign pay securities not permitted - Private Placements Min 'A' rating for private placement issuers - Callable Bonds Callable bonds are not permitted, except for bonds containing a "doomsday" clause - Statutory Requirements Must meet requirements for eligible investments outlined in The Pension Benefits Act Must meet requirements for eligible investments outlined in the Income Tax Act Conflicts of Interest - Disclosure Conflicts of interest (if any) disclosed to the Chairperson of the Board CFA Institute Code of Ethics and CFA Institute Code of Ethics and Standards of Professional - Compliance Standards of Professional Conduct Conduct complied with Suppression of Terrorism - Compliance Compliance with federal suppression of terrorism regulations